learnforpractice/chatgpt-mixin/README.md

 First, you need to create a mixin bot from [developers.mixin.one](https://developers.mixin.one/dashboard).
 And then under the `Secret` tab, click `Ed25519 session` to generate an App Session configuration.

-Second, you need at least have one chatgpt account, create it at [chat.openai.com](https://chat.openai.com/chat) if you don't have an account.
+To get started, you will need at least one ChatGPT account.
+If you don't have one already, you can create an account at [chat.openai.com](https://chat.openai.com/chat).
+Additionally, you can create an api key at [platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys)."

 After that, you can start this bot with the following command: